(904) 620-3844 - email@example.com - Website

 (904) 620-3837 - firstname.lastname@example.org Dr. Nick Curry is the Associate Professor of Cello at the University of North Florida.
 At UNF, he also serves as the coordinator of scholarships and admissions for the music department and is also the string area coordinator.
 He is a founding member of Trio Florida with violinist Simon Shiao and pianist Gary Smart, featuring new compositions as well as timeless classics.
 From 2004-2007, he served as the professor of cello and the cellist in the Rawlins Piano Trio at the University of South Dakota.He was born in Atlanta, Georgia, where he studied cello with David Starkweather from the University of Georgia.
 Nick received his Bachelor of Music from Vanderbilt, where he studied with Grace Mihi Bahng.
 While at Vanderbilt, he served as Professor Bahng’s teaching assistant and was the recipient of the Jean Keller Heard Award for Excellence in string performance.
 Nick then served as Hans Jorgen Jensen’s teaching assistant for five years at Northwestern University, where he earned his Master of Music and Doctoral degrees.
 He also was the teaching assistant to Professor Jensen at the Meadowmount School of Music for four summers.
 While at Northwestern, Nick performed as soloist with the Northwestern Philharmonic Orchestra and won the Northwestern Chamber Music Competition.Nick has played in master classes for Lynn Harrell, Ralph Kirschbaum, Paul Katz, David Geber, the Emerson String Quartet, the Pacifica String Quartet, and the Blair String Quartet.
 Private studies have also included lessons with Harvey Shapiro, David Finckel, and John Kochanowski.
 Nick has played concerts in Taiwan, Turkey, Africa, Spain, Italy, Slovenia, France, Austria and throughout the United States.
 He has presented in national conferences and is a sought after clinician, adjudicator and plans special projects for the state chapter of the American String Teachers Association.In April of 2006, he performed as a soloist on National Public Radio (USA) Garrison Keillor’s Prairie Home Companion on the King Amati (ca. 1538) cello.
 The performance was heard by over 4,000 people live and by approximately 4 million on radio and can be found on the Prairie Home Companion website archives.In the summers of 2012 and 2013 Dr. Curry was visiting faculty at the Meadowmount School of Music and was full-time faculty at the Tennessee Valley Music Festival.

 (904) 620-2961 - email@example.com Praised for her versatility and creativity, American violist Renate Falkner enjoys an active career as an orchestral and chamber musician, performing across the U.S. and abroad.
-Equally at home on both modern and baroque viola, she is a member of the New Haven Symphony, Boston Baroque and has performed with groups such as the Baltimore Symphony, Orchestra New England, and Tafelmusik Baroque Orchestra.
+Equally at home on both modern and baroque viola, she is a former member of the New Haven Symphony Orchestra and performs regularly with groups such as Boston Baroque, the Baltimore Symphony Orchestra, Orchestra New England, and Tafelmusik Baroque Orchestra.
 In Florida, she performs regularly with the Jacksonville Symphony and the Naples Philharmonic, as well as with Opera Tampa and the St. Petersburg Opera Company.
-Ms. Falkner is a former member of Trio Amabile, along with clarinetist Wonkak Kim and pianist Brooks Hafey, as well as a regular guest artist with the Fontenay Chamber Players.
-She frequently collaborates with internationally renowned flutist Sergio Pallottelli in diverse chamber ensembles with guitar (Trio Tropicale) and harp (Anthos Trio and Trio Salzedo.)
+As a chamber musician, she frequently collaborates with internationally renowned flutist Sergio Pallottelli in diverse chamber ensembles with guitar (Trio Tropicale) and harp (Anthos Trio and Trio Salzedo) and is a frequent guest artist with the Fontenay Chamber Players in NY, and the Westminster Trio in Baltimore.
 Renate has also performed alongside such artists as violinist Erick Friedman, violist Jesse Levine, harpist Rita Costanzi and oboist Joe Robinson.
 She has been heard in chamber collaborations in venues as diverse as the Metropolitan Museum of Art in New York and Yale’s Beinecke Rare Book Library, in orchestras at Carnegie Hall and Boston’s Jordan Hall, as well as such forums as the American Harp Society and the National Association of Composers, U.S.A.Summer appearances abroad have included the Verbier Festival, Switzerland, the Spoleto Festival, Italy, and a faculty appointment at the Carvalho Festival of Music in Fortaleza, Brazil.
 In the U.S., she has appeared or taught at the Quartz Mountain Music Festival, OK, Chautauqua Festival, NY, and the Weathersfiled Festival, VT.
 Currently, she is a member of the orchestra at the prestigious Bellingham Festival of Music in Washington state every summer.
-Ms. Falkner is also an active performer of popular and cross-over music, regularly accompanying such diverse artists as Frank Sinatra, Jr., Smokey Robinson, Bernadette Peters, Anne Murray, Johnny Mathis, and Andrea Bocelli.
 She has recorded for the Chandos, Nimbus and Rezound music labels.
-An accomplished teacher, Ms. Falkner received her undergraduate training at the Oberlin College and Conservatory, earning degrees in both viola and Ancient Greek, studying with Roland Vamos.
+An accomplished educator, Dr. Falkner received her undergraduate training at the Oberlin College and Conservatory, earning degrees in both viola and Ancient Greek, studying with Roland Vamos.
 She completed her graduate studies at Yale University as a scholarship student of the late violist Jesse Levine.
 She has performed and given masterclasses and presentations at schools and universities throughout Florida, Valdosta State University (GA), Bowling Green State University (OH), Ball State University (IN), and the College of Wooster (OH).
-Currently, she is completing a doctoral degree in viola at Florida State University, studying the viola music of English composer York Bowen, while also serving as Adjunct Prof. of Viola at the University of North Florida in Jacksonville.
+She is also a co-founder, along with her sister Dr. Annegret Falkner, of Project Left Brain/Right Brain, a new initiative designed to illuminate the complementary relationship between Music and the Brain through education integrating both S.T.E.M. fields and the Fine Arts.
+Most recently, she earned a doctoral degree in viola from the Florida State University, studying the viola music of English composer York Bowen.
+She currently serves as Prof. of Viola, Adjunct at the University of North Florida in Jacksonville.

 (904) 620-2961 - firstname.lastname@example.org Jason Lindsay is among the most versatile and in-demand bassists in Florida.
 His career has spanned the gamut from Touring with Tony-Winning Broadway productions to his critically acclaimed recordings for Klavier Records in Boca Raton.A graduate of Florida State University and the University of Miami, Lindsay earned the Doctorate of Musical Arts while studying with Lucas Drew in Miami.
 A former faculty member of the Suwanee Summer Music Center, South Carolina Governors School of the Arts, the New World School of the Arts, and the University of Miami, Lindsay has been an Artist for the past 11 seasons with the Palm Beach Chamber Music Festival, and is featured on five of their critically acclaimed CDs.